 Batumi Accommodation and food

-Spent one night in Globus Hostel for 25 GEL in an 8 person dorm with AC which was fortunately only occupied by 4 persons.
+night in Globus Hostel for 25 GEL in an 8 person dorm with AC which was fortunately only occupied by 4 persons.
 No breakfast but good, unlimited Turkish coffee is provided and there is WiFi, maybe free laundry.
 Don't remember where I ate but choices run the gamut from mega schwank to greasy spoon.
 Transport Marshrutka

 from Zugdidi.
 Also many trains (book 2 days in advance for the night train) and buses to Tbilisi.
 Border crossing to Trabzon, Turkey